 Maintaining the moisture level in your home and ventilating it properly is the only way to control mould growth.

-Your home may be properly ventilated with windows and vents in the right places, however, the air might not be moving as well as you think.
+Your home may be adequately ventilated with windows and vents in the right places; however, the air might not be moving as well as you think.

 How to Do Proper Bathroom Ventilation?

 It is a must for bathrooms to install ventilation.
 The small enclosed space of the bathroom will moistures makes for quick mould growth.
 Thankfully, vents and fan installation in the bathroom are fairly simple.

 The challenge is to make sure that the fan is venting properly.